-The following is a work specifically on the Akre family and the family of my grandmother Inga Akre.
+This particular work is on the Akre family and the family of my grandmother Inga Akre.
 It is based on conversations, records, documents, letters and photos from a number of sources.
 My first resource was the letters and photos that were in the possession of my grandmother Inga who passed away in 1940.
-Beyond that, I thank Beverly Christiansen of Mercer, North Dakota, and Pat Christiansen Mohrbacher of Denver, Colorado for information about the Akre, Ovre and Christensen families; Sylvia Akre of Decorah, Iowa, Bobbie Akre of Coralville, Iowa and Margaret Akre Pearson of San Leandro, California; my cousin Beverly Cowan Miller for information on the Akre families; and of course my mother, Esther Cowan with whom I've had many conversations; and many others.
+Beyond that, I thank Beverly Christensen of Mercer, North Dakota, and Pat Christensen Mohrbacher of Denver, Colorado for information about the Akre, Ovre and Christensen families; Sylvia Akre of Decorah, Iowa, Bobbie Akre of Coralville, Iowa and Margaret Akre Pearson of San Leandro, California; my cousin Beverly Cowan Miller for information on the Akre families; and of course my mother, Esther Cowan with whom I've had many conversations; and many others.
 I have done some personal research but pretty much my job has been that of assembling what has been collected.
 I hope the record has been assembled in a way that is fairly readable and easy to follow.
 Please advise me of errors you see and updates.
-Thanks.